Mount Qingcheng

 Mount Qingcheng (青城山 (Qīngchéng Shān)) is a sacred Taoist mountain in Dujiangyan, Chengdu, Sichuan, China.

 It is considered one of the birthplaces of Taoism and one of the most important Taoist religious sites in China.
 In Taoist mythology, it was the site of the Yellow Emperor's studies with Ning Fengzi.
 As an important site of the Taoism, it became host to many Taoist monasteries and temples.
 The mountain has 36 peaks.
-The mountain is also home to Dujiangyan Giant Panda Center and since 2000 has been listed as a UNESCO World Heritage Site.
+It is also home to Dujiangyan Giant Panda Center and since 2000 has been listed as a UNESCO World Heritage Site.
 Mount Qingcheng was affected by the Wenchuan Earthquake in 2008.

 History

 In 142 AD, the first Celestial Master Zhang Daoling developed the Way of the Five Pecks of Rice, a prominent movement in Taoism.
 Many of the essential elements of Taoism derived from the teachings and practices of the temples that were built on the mountain during the Jin and Tang dynasties.
 There are 11 Taoist temples on the mountain, and Mount Qingcheng was an important spiritual and philosophical center until the 17th century.